voodooEntity/gits/README.md

 <span style="color:#35b9e9">GITS</span> has been developed in order to enable developers to use complex data structures in their golang applications.
 Due to the nature of <span style="color:#35b9e9">GITS</span> handling all storage and operations in memory, it allows for very fast processing of large amounts of datasets and structures.
 The library also is designed for multithreading purposes and therefor full concurrency safe.
 While providing a simple  query interface, which probably suits most of the use cases, <span style="color:#35b9e9">GITS</span> also exposes the storage API so the developer can optimize his application without any restrictions.

 ## Use Cases
 The following use cases are example either of applications in which i used GITS or ideas that came to my mind in which using GITS could be beneficial.
+Apart from that, GITS can be used in any environment that can benefit from the features it provides.

 - Corona Dashboard
   - Back in the main phase of corona i created my own dashboard hosting and showing the current infection/etc statistics for countries/states/ and other subnational units.
 This data was fully kept in memory till i hit my servers limits (20gb ~).